Panak252/ubersicht-now-playing-python3/README.md

 # Now Playing

-A simple music widget for [Übersicht](http://tracesof.net/uebersicht).
+A simple (and updated to use python3) music widget for [Übersicht](http://tracesof.net/uebersicht).
 Based on the [Playbox](http://tracesof.net/uebersicht-widgets/#Playbox) widget by [Pe8er](https://github.com/Pe8er).
 This widget shows the current playing song on either iTunes or Spotify.
 It also shows the album artwork if it can find it and has a simple progress bar.

 ## Screenshot